 Care for conditions that may become more serious or chronic later

 An orthopedic surgeon or orthopedist is a doctor with special training in orthopedic surgery.
-Orthopedists are trained to know how the musculoskeletal system works.
-This means he or she can diagnose a condition or disorder, find and treat an injury, give rehabilitation to an affected area, and help guide you to prevent further damage.
+An orthopedist is trained to know how the musculoskeletal system works.
+This means he or she can diagnose a condition or disorder.
+The orthopedist can also find and treat an injury and give rehabilitation to an affected area.
+This provider can help you prevent further damage.

 The orthopedist may have completed up to 14 years of training.
-After becoming licensed to practice medicine, the orthopedic surgeon may become board certified by the American Board of Orthopaedic Surgery.
+The orthopedic surgeon may also become board certified by the American Board of Orthopaedic Surgery.

 Many orthopedic surgeons practice general orthopedics.
-Others specialize in certain areas of the body such as the foot, shoulder, or spine..
-And others specialize in certain areas of care, such as sports medicine.
-Some orthopedists may focus on several areas and may work with other specialists, such as neurosurgeons, rheumatologists, or physiatrists.
+Others focus on certain areas of the body.
+This might be the foot, shoulder, or spine.
+And others focus on certain areas of care, such as sports medicine.
+Some orthopedists may focus on several areas.
+They may also work with other specialists, such as neurosurgeons, rheumatologists, or physiatrists.

 Physical therapy (PT) is a healthcare provider who focuses on body motion and function.
 They work on these systems: nervous system, muscles and bones, and heart and lungs.

 PTs are important members of the healthcare team.
 They evaluate and give treatment for people with health problems caused by injury, disease, or overuse of muscles or tendons.

 PTs have a degree in physical therapy.
 Many also have a master's degree.
-In order to practice, all graduates must be licensed by their state by passing a national certification test.
+All graduates must be licensed by their state by passing a national certification test.

-PTs may practice in a variety of places.
+PTs may practice in many places.
 These include: